djacura/AGame/README.md

 * The project’s code was developed by following the Code Institute and based on the understanding of the course material, The code has been customized by myself to fit with the purpose of my project.
 Some comments with the credits have been added where needed.

-* The Django Documentation and Stack Overflow as well as some answers found on Slack have been referred to constantly and super helpful in figuring the different coding practices I needed.
+* The Django documentation and Stack Overflow as well as some answers found on Slack have been referred to constantly and super helpful in figuring the different coding practices I needed.

-* The code that was used was also from some tutorial vidoes from the [Just Django](https://justdjango.com/) website that I used to help create the subscription part of my website. the code that i have used and modifed I have commented on in my project in the area needed.
+* The code that was used was also from some tutorial videos from the [Just Django](https://justdjango.com/) website that I used to help create the subscription part of my website. the code that I have used and modified I have commented on in my project in the area needed.

-* Also I have taken some code from a book called [Django 3 By Example](https://www.amazon.co.uk/Django-Example-powerful-reliable-applications/dp/1838981950) that also helped a lot with the comments section of the website.
+* Also, I have taken some code from a book called [Django 3 By Example](https://www.amazon.co.uk/Django-Example-powerful-reliable-applications/dp/1838981950) that also helped a lot with the comments section of the website.

 * Special Mention to all my family and friends that helped me out and also to my Mentor Spencer Bariball for his assistance with the project.